jielien/oop_quacc_wpf/README.md

 # What's to Come?

-The first item on the to-do list is to create the `QUACCMath` executer for mathematical expressions.
-This feature will likely only include basic math operations.
-After that, the goal is to make QUACC more user-friendly by working on the user interface, creating a settings window, and potentially implementing color templates.
+Right now is the app in version 0.0.1 Armstrong and is actually quite useful alredy.
+So the first item on my to-do list is to make QUACC more user-friendly by working on the user interface, creating a settings window, and potentially implementing color templates.